 How to Leverage Neck Down for Enhanced BGA Routing

-The width rules for the design should not be changed just to meet the space constraints of the BGA as this would affect the rest of your design.
+The width for the PCB design rules should not be changed just to meet the space constraints of the BGA as this would affect the rest of your design.
 Instead, width reduction rules should be restricted to just the BGA area.
-This can be done in Altium Designer® by setting the width rules specifically for a room generated around the BGA, as shown below.
+This can be done in Altium ® by setting the width rules specifically for a room generated around the BGA, as shown below.